landinfotech/mycivitas/docs/src/user/guide/dashboard.md

 ![Dashboard 1](./img/dashboard-1.png)

-Locate 1️⃣ the `Dashboard` option on the navigation bar to redirect to the Dashboard page.
+Locate and click on 1️⃣ the `Dashboard` option on the navigation bar to redirect to the dashboard page.
 By default, the `Renewal costs of assets` data are displayed on the dashboard page.

 ![Dashboard 2](./img/dashboard-2.png)